acquia/cli/CONTRIBUTING.md

     }
   ],
 ```

+In the `composer.json` requirements section, then change the version string to match your locally checked-out branch.
+For instance: `"consolidation/self-update": "dev-foo as 1.1",`

-Run `composer update` and ensure your development copy of self-update is linked.
+Finally, run `composer update` and ensure your development copy of self-update is linked.
 Then follow the steps below to test the update command.

 ### Testing the `update` command